SharePoint/sp-dev-docs/docs/apis/amr-api-reference.md

   - SPMigration
   - m365-collaboration
 ---
-# SharePoint Asynchronous Metadata Read (AMR) API Reference Guide
+# SharePoint Asynchronous Metadata Read (AMR) API Introduction

 Use this document as the guide when using SharePoint Asynchronous Metadata Read (AMR) API.